spotlesstofu/podman-cri/machine/README.md

 # Podman machine

-Extend the Podman machine to test and demo this project.
+Manual setup of the Podman machine.
+For development only.

 ## Requirements